connor-baer/bamboo-ui/README.md

 # [🎋 Bamboo UI](https://bamboo.connor.li) <!-- omit in toc -->

-[Bamboo UI](https://bamboo.connor.li) is the web incarnation of the [SumUp](https://sumup.com) Bamboo Design System.
-Our primary goal is to create a system that can be used to build a wide variety of SumUp websites and apps, while providing a consistent user experience to our end users.
-In addition, the design system and component library should be easy to use for developers and designers.
+[Bamboo UI](https://bamboo.connor.li) is a collection of React components and utils that I use across my various web projects to save development time and provide a consitency experience to the users.
+It is heavily inspired by and built on top of [⚡️ Circuit UI](https://circuit.sumup.com).

 </div>